 - Amiable Warriors: the history of the Campaign for Homosexual Equality and its times by Peter Scott-Presland

 - Paws Here — a pet-friendly holiday home in Great Yarmouth

 Some other sites:

-- Roger and Ross celebrated their civil partnership on the first day that the law allowed (they've since converted it to a marriage).
+- Roger and Ross celebrated their civil partnership on the first day that the law allowed (they later converted it to a marriage).

-- We arranged some re-enactments of ancient church ceremonies for uniting two people of the same sex.
+- We arranged some re-enactments of ancient church ceremonies for uniting two people of the same sex (archived version).

-- And Ross is an active contributor to Wikipedia and to the LGBT UK History Wiki.
+- And Ross is an active contributor to Wikipedia and to the UK LGBT Archive.

 in 2008, Ross created two social networking sites: lgbtcroydon.ning.com and lgbtlondon.ning.com.
 These had 103 and 215 members respectively when they were discontinued in August 2010 as a result of a change in the Ning company's pricing policy.
 He subsequently assisted with the LGBT London website, maintained by the LGBT Consortium, until this was discontinued through lack of funding.